Log a job

 Guided, not guesswork

-Tapi walks you through each step of logging your request, including photos, location, and urgency.
+Tapi walks you through each step of logging your request, including photos, location and urgency.
 The more detail you provide, the faster we can get the right trade to you.

 Emergency dispatch

-For genuine emergencies, Tapi can dispatch approved trades out of hours without requiring prior approval.
+For genuine emergencies, Tapi can dispatch approved trades out of hours without prior approval.
 Your property and safety come first.

 Experienced trades

-Common questions answered
+Common questions answered.

 Everything you need to know about logging jobs, what counts as an emergency, and what to try first before calling a trade.

 An emergency is any issue that poses an immediate risk to health, safety or the security of the property, or that causes significant damage if not addressed urgently.
-Common examples include a total loss of hot water, a burst pipe or active flooding, complete loss of power that cannot be explained by a tripped circuit, a gas leak, a broken external lock or door that cannot be secured, or a blocked or non-functioning toilet where there is no second bathroom.
+Common examples include a total loss of hot water, a burst pipe or active flooding, complete loss of power that cannot be explained by a tripped circuit, a gas leak, a broken external lock or door that cannot be secured, or a blocked toilet where there is no second bathroom.

 Non-emergency jobs logged outside business hours will be reviewed first thing the following morning and actioned promptly.